Grant Scott Bonham Fetal Center

 Understanding omphaloceles

-How common is an omphalocele?
+What is an omphalocele?

-An omphalocele is a condition where a baby is born with some of their belly organs (like intestines or liver) sticking out through the belly button, covered by a thin clear sac.
+An omphalocele is a condition where a baby is born with some of their abdominal organs (like intestines or liver) sticking out through the belly button, covered by a thin clear sac.
 It happens very early in pregnancy when the belly wall doesn’t fully close

 • Occurs in about 1 in 4,000–7,000 live births